adrianparilli/virtnbdbackup-docker/README.md

 ## Requirements:
 - Docker Engine.
 See [Docker Documentation](https://docs.docker.com/get-docker/) for further instructions
 - libvirt >=6.0.0
-- To have performed the punctual modifications on VM's XML file and image format, as pointed at [source code's README](https://github.com/abbbi/virtnbdbackup), so this tool will work for you.
+- To have performed the punctual modifications on VM's XML file and image format, as pointed at source code [README](https://github.com/abbbi/virtnbdbackup/blob/master/README.md), so this tool will work for you.

 Note: This image carries latest 'qemu-utils' as of its base OS for internal processing of images during restoration.